 Here’s the oldest one in the bunch, and it’s still providing services to 22,000+ merchants.
 Of course, it’s not as popular as the previous ones from our curated list.
 But advanced users can benefit from its features.

 Before you start to overthink, you should know that you can get the best uses from this platform if you have experience in the eCommerce biz!
-You do need to have a fundamental knowledge of coding to customize the themes and templates.
+You need to have fundamental coding knowledge to customize the themes and templates.

 However, there’s a drawback to it too.
 The admin dashboard is not very user-friendly, and some of the designs are outdated as well.